akka/alpakka-kafka/docs/src/main/paradox/consumer-rebalance.md

 1. `onRevoke` is called when the Kafka broker revokes partitions from this consumer
 1. `onAssign` is called when the Kafka broker assigns partitions to this consumer
-1. `onLost` is called when the Kafka broker has revoked partitions and already assigned them to a different consumer
+1. `onLost` is called when partition metadata has changed and partitions no longer exist.
+This can occur if a topic is deleted or if the leader's metadata is stale.
 1. `onStop` is called when the Alpakka Kafka consumer source is about to stop

 Rebalancing starts with revoking partitions from all consumers in a consumer group and assigning all partitions to consumers in a second phase.
 During rebalance no consumer within that consumer group receives any messages.